-The figure above (“Les Voyageurs” by Bruno Catalano) confirmed my idea that there is some mechanism in our human psyche that must limit and modify our sensory perceptions so that they can be handled with very simple and idiot-proof tools.
-These idiot-proof instruments, like cognition, create a conceptually-focused world of classes and types that we call human reality.
+The figure above (“Les Voyageurs” by Bruno Catalano) confirmed my idea that some mechanism in our human psyche must limit and modify our sensory perceptions so that our body can handle them with straightforward and idiot-proof tools.
+These idiot-proof instruments, like cognition, create a conceptually focused world of classes and types that we call human reality.

-Human “reality” is an obvious forgery, but it is still difficult for us to see what is wrong.
-That is because we think our mental abilities are simply just so superior, but are they really…?
+Human “reality” is an obvious forgery, but it is still difficult to see what is wrong.
+Of course, that is because we think our mental abilities are just so superior.
+But are they?

-Understanding is the basic function of the intellect.
+Understanding is the primary function of the intellect.
 By comparing, our intelligence creates understanding through categories and types and the changes and differences between them.
-What cannot be compared cannot be understood.
-Because individual things cannot be compared, neither can the intellect create an understanding of individual things.
-However, sensing an individual thing is the ultimate basis of all meaningfulness.
-We call sensing an individual thing an experience.
-Understanding and experiencing are practically mutually exclusive phenomena.
+What cannot be reached cannot be understood.
+Because we cannot compare individual things, neither can we understand them.
+However, sensing a unique something is the ultimate basis of all meaningfulness.
+We call that an experience.
+Therefore, understanding and experiencing are practically mutually exclusive phenomena.

-Admittedly, we claim to experience things, but hardly that happens.
+Admittedly, we often claim to experience things, but hardly that happens.
 Experiencing is not just about being at the scene.
-As long as a person tries to understand his observations, he will not be able to experience them.
-And when he experiences, he is unable to use his understanding.
-These are incompatible phenomena.
-This can be seen e.g. in the context of psychedelics when experiences cannot be verbalised.
+As long as we try to understand our observations, we will not be able to experience them.
+And when we experience something, we cannot use our understanding to share it.
+They are incompatible phenomena.
+That can be seen with people having been taken psychedelics, cannot verbalise their experiences.

-This is the nature of experience: experience is always the perception of uniqueness.
+That is the nature of deep experience: it is always the perception of uniqueness.
 For the same reason, it is the absence of intellect and understanding and the abandonment of all classification and typing.
-The reason why we can’t experience the beauty of the rose or the intensity of the now-moment is precisely because we can’t give up our attempts to understand what we sense.
+The reason why we can’t experience the beauty of a rose or the intensity of the now-moment is that we can’t give up our attempts to understand what we sense.
 Even if we look at the rose, we don’t see it.
 Although we listen to the wind in the meadow, we do not hear it.
-We only understand uniqueness in retrospect, never when it is present.
+We only understand the uniqueness in retrospect, never when it is present.